tmandersson/PSL1GHT/README.md

 ### Filesystem Access

 Full filesystem support is available, with access to the internal PS3 hard drive, game disc contents, and external devices like USB drives.
-Only stat, fstat, and directory iteration is missing, though it can be done using the lv2 filesystem interface directly (see include/psl1ght/lv2/filesystem.h)
+Only directory iteration is missing, though it can be done using the lv2 filesystem interface directly (see include/psl1ght/lv2/filesystem.h)

 ### Networking